A quiet, powerful corner of Venice where history, culture, and daily life meet.

 🏠 Why the Buildings Are So Tall

-Because the community was required to live within a limited area, houses could not expand outward — so they grew vertically, becoming some of the tallest in Venice, with many narrow staircases inside.
+One of the first things visitors notice is the unusual height of the buildings.
+Because the Jewish community was required to live within a limited area, houses could not expand outward, so they grew vertically instead, becoming some of the tallest residential buildings in Venice.

 🏘️ Exploring the Ghetto Today